 Only Full members of the Association are full voting members.

-The Association treasurer will be responsible for sending out notices and collecting dues and will be assisted in this responsibility by the members of the membership committee.
+The Association Treasurer will be responsible for sending out notices and collecting dues and will be assisted in the responsibility by the members of the membership committee.

-The purpose and object for which the Association is formed and established and the Association’s property shall be managed by the Association’s board of directors.
-The board of directors consists of the officers that include the executive director of the Association.
-In furtherance of the purpose of the Association, the board may establish and appoint committees and delegate authority.
+The purpose and object for which the Association is formed and established and the association’s property shall be managed by the association’s Board of Directors.
+The Board of Directors consists of the officers that include the Executive Director of the Association.
+In furtherance of the purpose of the Association, the Board of Directors may establish and appoint committees and delegate authority.